-The Knowledge Base includes information regarding Tabs3 software products and is provided for end-users, consultants, and other third parties who work with Tabs3 software.
+The Knowledge Base includes information regarding Tabs3 Software products and is provided for end-users, consultants, and other third parties who work with Tabs3 Software.
 It contains extensive information on Error Troubleshooting, Networking & Windows Issues, "How To" articles and product-related articles.
-The Knowledge Base requires Internet access.
-Select Help | Internet Resources | Knowledge Base to access the Knowledge Base.
-The Knowledge Base can also be accessed at:
+The Knowledge Base requires internet access.
+You can access the Knowledge Base in the Quick Launch by searching for and selecting "Knowledge Base," or from your web browser at support.Tabs3.com

-support.Tabs3.com